ACDIVOCATech/bulletchartr/README.md

 ## `small` version

-If you want to see a small version of your "Plot" panel just specify `small` = "TRUE".
+If you want to see a small version of your "Plot" panel just specify `small` = __TRUE__.
 This will allow you to quickly check the entire plot without having to enlarge it over and over again in the pop-up window.
 The small version also hides the text so as to not clutter up the limited space.